-- Current enrollment in the Bachelor of Science program in Geosciences at FIU. - Completed at least 75-90 credits of coursework (including UCC and CLAS). - Minimum GPA of 3.2. - Minimum GRE (verbal + quantitative) score of 1000. - Three letters of recommendation. - Approval by the Earth and Environment Graduate Committee.
+- Current enrollment in the Bachelor of Science program in Geosciences at FIU. - Completed at least 75-90 credits of coursework (including UCC and CLAS). - Minimum GPA of 3.2. - Official GRE scores. - Three letters of recommendation. - Approval by the Earth and Environment Graduate Committee.